 But that's not all!

-I hope that the health benefits of savoy cabbage and the yummy savoy cabbage stir-fry recipe can convince you to include this crucify vegetable more often in your meal plan.
+I hope that the health benefits of savoy cabbage and the yummy, plant based recipe can convince you to include this cruciferous vegetable more often in your meal plan.

 How do you like this savoy cabbage recipe?

 Now I'm curious.
 Let me know how you like this fiber rich recipe in the comment section below!
 Do you have your own recipe variation?
 Feel free to share it with us too.